Shooting in Hungary

 Medieval Themed Films and TV Series Shot in Hungary

-The Witcher (2019) - The first season of one of Netflix’s most-viewed series was almost entirely shot in Hungary.
-An interesting fact is that nearly all of the filming locations were real locations still available for productions.
+The Witcher (2019) - The first season of one of Netflix’s most-viewed series was filmed almost entirely in Hungary.
+Interestingly, nearly all the filming locations were real, and they remain available for future productions.

-The Last Kingdom (2015-2022) - BBC’s largely successful series was mainly shot among built sets with the collaboration of local crew members specialized in the Middle Ages.
+The Last Kingdom (2015-2022) - BBC’s highly successful series was primarily shot on built sets, with the collaboration of local crew members specialized in medieval productions.

-The Pillars of the Earth (2010) - Adapted from Ken Follett’s novel, the miniseries played a central role in the development of Hungary’s Medieval backlots and prop collections.
+The Pillars of the Earth (2010) - Adapted from Ken Follett’s novel, this miniseries played a key role in developing Hungary’s medieval backlots and expanding its prop collections.

-The King (2019) - For the final large-scale battle scene, Hungary provided not only the location but also the majority of the horses, the stuntmen and the props.
+The King (2019) - For the film’s large-scale final battle, Hungary provided not just the location but also most of the horses, stunt performers, and props.

-Robin Hood (2006-2009) - The popular story’s 2006 adaptation made the most of the country’s natural traits as so many other productions that were set in the Middle Ages did.
+Robin Hood (2006-2009) - The 2006 adaptation of the legendary story took full advantage of Hungary’s natural landscapes, just as many other medieval productions have.

-Robin Hood (2018) - Starring Taron Egerton and Jamie Foxx, the rethought classical story made the most of all the opportunities that the Hungarian film industry has to offer in order to make a true Hollywood blockbuster.
+Robin Hood (2018) - Starring Taron Egerton and Jamie Foxx, this fresh take on the classic tale utilized Hungary’s extensive film industry resources to create a true Hollywood blockbuster.

-Eragon (2006) - The creators of the fantasy film built an entire village inside an unusual natural formation, a crater in the Hungarian countryside.
+Eragon (2006) - The creators of this fantasy film built an entire village inside a unique natural formation—a crater in the Hungarian countryside.

-World Without End (2012) - Following the success of Pillars of the Earth, the creators of the show returned to Hungary for their next Medieval project, making the most of the infrastructure they had previously built.
+World Without End (2012) - Following the success of The Pillars of the Earth, the production team returned to Hungary for their next medieval project, leveraging the infrastructure they had previously established.

-Day of Wrath (2006) - Starring Christopher Lambert, the film gave opportunities to quite a few Hungarian talents and crew members to participate in a large-scale production.
+Day of Wrath (2006) - Starring Christopher Lambert, this film provided numerous Hungarian talents and crew members with the opportunity to contribute to a large-scale international production.

-Hercules (2014) - Although the super production starring Dwayne Johnson is set in ancient times and not in the Middle Ages, the large-scale battle scenes and the style of the sets can be easily adapted to a Medieval environment.
+Hercules (2014) - Although this major production starring Dwayne Johnson is set in ancient times rather than the Middle Ages, its large-scale battle scenes and set designs align well with a medieval aesthetic.

-Die Schwarze Spinne (2022) - This Swiss production is a perfect example of how we are able to conjure up the Middle Ages in Hungary even without the budget of a Hollywood super-production.
+Die Schwarze Spinne (2022) - This Swiss production is a prime example of how Hungary can convincingly recreate the Middle Ages, even without the budget of a Hollywood blockbuster.

 Backlots and Soundstages

-Korda is one of the three mentioned, which houses one of the world’s largest soundstages (6,000 square meters or 64,583 square feet) and two permanent medieval sets.
-Located on 12,000 square meters, one of the medieval sets consists of a Medieval Village complete with a forest and lake, while the other is a nearly 8,000 square meters large area of a Renaissance Town.
-Also, another Hungarian studio has a permanent Medieval set which is significantly larger and has a throne room, a canal, boat, castle wall, gate and a drawbridge, to name a few.
-Thanks to these sets being continuously in use, they get regularly maintained and from time to time, they get expanded with new buildings.
+One of these is Korda Studio, which features one of the world’s largest soundstages (6,000 square meters or 64,583 square feet) and two permanent medieval sets.
+Spanning 12,000 square meters, one of these sets is a Medieval Village complete with a forest and lake, while the other is an expansive Renaissance Town covering nearly 8,000 square meters.
+Another major Hungarian studio also boasts a significantly larger permanent Medieval Town set, featuring a throne room, a canal with a boat, castle walls, a gate, and a drawbridge, among other elements.
+Since these sets are in constant use, they are regularly maintained and periodically expanded with new structures.

 Real Locations